vaningenlab/trackMetaNMR/README.md

 - createSparkyProject.py
 > Python3/Tkinter script to convert a complete Bruker NMR dataset into a ready-to-use SPARKY project and extract and store the associated metadata

+# How to install
+Use of these tools assumes you use a Bruker spectrometer with Topspin and do the analysis using NMRFAM-SPARKY.
+This workflow has been tested w/ Topspin3.2 and Topspin4.1.3, and on Mac OS 10.14 with python3.9 (Anaconda3 distribution)

 ## On the spectrometer
 copy the AU programs "setupTitration", "setupDataset" and "setlev" in, e.g.: